camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03f-connectors.html.md

 ---

 With the optional dependency [camunda-connect][github], the process engine supports simple connectors.
-Currently a SOAP and a RESET connector implementation exists.
+Currently SOAP and REST connector implementations exist.

-To use a connector you have to add the camunda extension element [connector][].
-The connector is configured by a unique [connectorId][] which specifies the used connector implementation.
+To use a connector, you have to add the camunda extension element [connector][].
+The connector is configured by a unique [connectorId][], which specifies the used connector implementation.
 Additionally, an [input/output mapping][iomapping] is used to configure the connector.
-The required input parameters and the available output parameters depend upon the connector implementation.
+The required input parameters and the available output parameters depend on the connector implementation.
-Additional input parameters can also be provided to be used inside the connector.
+Additional input parameters can also be provided to be used within the connector.

-As an example, an shortened configuration of the camunda SOAP connector implementation is shown.
+As an example, a shortened configuration of the camunda SOAP connector implementation is shown.
 A complete [example][example-soap] can be found in the [camunda examples repository][examples] on GitHub.